 Nigerian dishes would include all kinds of foods that are served in Nigeria, these are very popular ones.
 Most of them are easy to prepare, you will find a link to the individual recipes below.

-Also, all of these dishes are featured in the latest version of the Ultimate Nigerian Cookbook.
+Also, these dishes are featured in the latest version of the Ultimate Nigerian Cookbook.

 Top 8 Nigerian Dishes and Recipes